great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 These generated Jupyter notebooks can be discarded and should not be kept in source control since they are auto-generated at will, and may contain snippets of actual data.

-To make this easier still, the Data Docs page for each Expectation Suite has the CLI command syntax for you.
+To make this easier still, the Data Docs page for each Expectation Suite has the :ref:`CLI <command_line>` command syntax for you.
-Simply press the "How to Edit This Suite" button, and copy/paste the CLI command into your terminal.
+Simply press the "How to Edit This Suite" button, and copy/paste the :ref:`CLI <command_line>` command into your terminal.

 .. image:: ../images/edit_e_s_popup.png